Fbullman/kickstarter-analysis/README.md

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
-The analysys conducted included refining, filtering, for4mating data to focus on relevant information to her project
+The analysys conducted included refining, filtering, and formating data to focus on relevant information to her project.

 The Outcome Based on Launch Date analysis and chart indicates the best and worst times to launch a campaign.